PyxelM/alucinara/content/lore/creation-story.md

 ### The Shattering of the Realms
 the Darkness, in its overwhelmingly massive quantity, went to subsume the First Judge.
 The Judge exerted the forces of creation a thousand times over to push them away, but it was of no use against the greedy, ever hungry, mass.

-Greatly weakened, The Judge's hand slipped as it continued to push away the Darkness, and in a moment the universe swiftly broke into thousands upon thousands of shards, each one now a realm, each with it's own perverse spot in the order of the shattered universe.
+Greatly weakened, The Judge was destroyed by the Darkness and finally consumed.
+This led to the
 ## Aftermath
 ### The Laws of Nature
 Terrified, the Second Judge sacrificed itself, turning itself into the [Second Laws of Nature](phenomena/natural-laws/second-laws.md) in a vain attempt to save its companion.
 These new laws served to impose restrictions on the Darkness, and only affected the realms, the last places with energy and matter, all of which was left over from the Shattering.